davelively14/snapterest/README.md

   - Bundles dependency files together so that node modules can be used by the application
 - babelify
   - Needed for JSX
-  - Ensure you have the `.babelrc` file created and configured (see below under Deviations, .babelrc section)
+  - Ensure you have the `.babelrc` file created and configured (see below under *Deviations, .babelrc* section)
+  - Ensure you install `babel-preset-es2015` and `babel-preset-react` as listed below
 - vinyl-source-stream
   - Needed to use browserify and gulp together?
 Not really clear yet how it does that.
 - react